Heavy Metals

 In U.S. children and adolescents, copper levels were associated with obesity and cholesterol, manganese levels were associated with obesity, mercury and selenium levels were positively related to cholesterol, and zinc levels were associated with reduced obesity (Fan et al. 2017).
 Another study of U.S. children and adolescents found copper levels were associated with total cholesterol and fasting insulin levels as well (Zang et al. 2018).

 A third U.S. study of children and adolescents found that levels of barium were associated with an increased risk of obesity, but cadmium, cobalt, and lead were associated with a decreased risk.
-Other metals, including cesium, molybdenum, antimony, thallium, and tungsten, were not associated (Shao et al. 2017).
+Other metals, including cesium, molybdenum, antimony, thallium, and tungsten, were not associated (Shao et al. 2017), although another analysis of NHANES found thallium was associated with an increased risk (Zhou et al. 2024).
 Another study of U.S. children and a metal mixture found lead linked to lower weight/growth-related measures, and manganese linked to higher measures (Signes-Pastor et al. 2021).

 As U.S. children gained weight (between 1976 and 2008), their blood pressure remained stable.
 The declining levels of lead over that time, however, can largely explain this trend (Zachariah et al. 2018).